Made in Canada

 Tone – Controls the high frequency.

 Boost switch – Up is full range boost mode.
-Middle is flat, buffer mode.
+Middle is buffer mode.
 Down is treble boost mode.

 Footswitch – Is a true bypass switch.